jace1427/blink/README.md

 ### High Level

 pico_led_init sends a bit to the pico 6 times.
-First, It sets pin 25 output enable to 1.
+First, It sets pin 25 output enable to 0.
-It then writes a 1 to the pin (turning it on?).
+It then writes a 0 to pin's output
 Then it uses a xor to set input enable on, and output disable off Then it sets all bits to zero exception fsel, which it sets to 5 Then it clears all iso bits
-Finally it sets pin 25 output enable to 0.
+Finally it sets pin 25 output enable to 1.

 ### Vars and Args